cutlerjake/terrustrial/README.md

-# terrustrial-stats
+# terrustrial
-Turrustrial-stats is a geostats library written entirely in rust.
+Turrustrial is a geostats library written entirely in rust.

 Terrustrial is under active development
 - breaking changes are expected